 This is the first joint Moscow-Paris workshop to celebrate the creation of the International Laboratory of Stochastic Algorithms and High Dimensional Inference at the National Research University Higher School of Economics (Moscow, Russia).
 It starts the series of annual joint meetings of researchers from France and Russia, working on modern aspects of high-dimensional probability, statistics and their applications, including stochastic algorithms, efficient dimension reduction, community detection in large networks, optimal transport, random matrices, concentration of measure phenomena, stochastic geometry, and inference for stochastic processes.
 Workshop provides several grants for young people from Russian cities (except Moscow).

-The scientific programme of the workshop will consist of two mini-courses, approximately 20 oral presentations (invited and contributed talks) and a poster session (posters will be selected by the Programme Committee).
-Preliminary version of the programme will be available soon.
+The scientific programme of the workshop consists of two mini-courses, approximately 20 oral presentations (invited and contributed talks) and a poster session (posters will be selected by the Programme Committee).
+Program is now available.

 Mini-courses (each course consists of two 60 minutes lectures):